decentralized-identity/org/Org documents/processes/create_group.md

 # Creating a DIF group

 This describes the DIF operational instructions for launching a DIF group.
 These steps are to be performed by DIF Core Team or appropriate TSC members.
+This is currently managed through DIF's Airtable.

 DIF group types include: